MessShawn/ionic-datepicker/README.md

 ##Introduction:

+This module is based on rajeshwarpatlolla's ionic-datepicker (https://github.com/rajeshwarpatlolla/ionic-datepicker).

 This is an `ionic-datepicker` bower component, which can be used in any Ionic framework's application.
 No additional plugins required for this component.
 This plugin is completely open source.
 Please rate this plugin @ [Ionic Market](http://market.ionic.io/plugins/ionicdatepicker)